Clarity in Party Wall Awards

-The third surveyor determined that the cabinetry did need replacing and that a discount of 25% was required to take account of the gain of brand new cabinets.
+The third surveyor determined that the cabinetry did need replacing, but a discount of 25% should be made to take account of the gain of brand new cabinets.
 The amount to be paid by the Subramanians to the Stewarts was a total of £85,950 inclusive of VAT (with costs and fees split between the parties).
 This was known as the “2017 Award”.

-After this, the Subramanians appointed a replacement surveyor.
-It was his view the issue with the floor of the Stewarts’ property was not caused by the works.
+The Subramanians then appointed a replacement surveyor.
+In his view the issue with the floor of the Stewarts’ property was not caused by the works.
 At the time of judgment, that dispute remained to be determined.

 The Court held that the 2017 Award was to be a binding determination only on the value of the replacement cabinetwork.

 The issue here was the lack of clarity.
-The Judgment states that “Precision is required in resolving party wall disputes”.
+The court judgment stated that “Precision is required in resolving party wall disputes”.
 Had the 2017 Award by the third surveyor made it clear exactly what was covered, the dispute could have been avoided.

 Often surveyors make awards in evolving situations.
 When a referral is made to a third surveyor, the scope needs to be made clear.
 Any uncertainty on the part of the third surveyor or the parties must be clarified before the award is finalised.
-As the Judgment also states “A surveyor’s award has to say what it means…Legal certainty is the whole point of surveyor awards”.
+As the judgment also stated “A surveyor’s award has to say what it means…Legal certainty is the whole point of surveyor awards”.

 News & Insights